 Bucktooth Tetra (Exodon paradoxus)

-You will need to house these fish in a large group; otherwise, they will pick one another off until only a single fish remains.
-In large shoals, they can target no individual, and it is usually only unhealthy or sick specimens that are killed, although you should still expect occasional losses.
+You will need to house these fish in a large group so they cannot target individual fish.
+By maintaining these fish in larger groups, it is usually only unhealthy or sick specimens that are killed, although you should still anticipate occasional casualties.

 |Scientific Name||Exodon paradoxus|